marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 ## Precompute everything

 I'm performing some costly operations (such as sin() and cos()) pretty frequenctly in the code.
-It may be worth precumputing the result of such operations to skip heavy operation wherever possible
+It may be worth precumputing the result of such operations to skip them whenever possible.

 ## Minor and low level optimizations